 - Letters A -F depicts the information flow between the systems.
 ServiceNow and Jira communicate with each other through the dedicated Exalate agent, keeping the autonomy of your system

-- Your (ServiceNow connected) Exalate Agent controls what information are sent and how incoming information is mapped.
+- Your (ServiceNow connected) Exalate Agent controls what information is sent and how incoming information is mapped.

 Exalate is an intelligent middleware that transports data between ServiceNow & Jira.

-The Security consideration is described in great details in the following whitepaper, free for download: “Exalate Security and Architecture Whitepaper”.
+The Security consideration is described in great detail in the following whitepaper, free for download: “Exalate Security and Architecture Whitepaper”.